 Organic eggs — your best choice!

 Hens that produce certified organic eggs benefit from the highest welfare standards.
-For example, the BC SPCA Certified label (PDF file of Recommended Labels) assures eggs come from farms that have passed their animal welfare standards.
+For example, the SPCA Certified label (PDF file of Recommended Labels) assures eggs come from farms that have passed their animal welfare standards.
 Certified organic labels often require the use of organic feed without growth hormones or antibiotics, too.

 Do you have backyard chickens or buy from a local farmer who raises laying hens?
 How do you source happy chicken eggs?

-Lindsay Coulter, Queen of Green
+Lindsay Coulter, a fellow Queen of Green